[V7C14] Meanwhile in the Harbor Town Tavern

 (…Come to think of it, the Anderson Company owns several transport ships.
 I’ve heard that the company president himself is also a big fan of ships.)

-Clifford Anderson was Lana Colette’s secretary, as well as the son of President Anderson, the man who controlled the business dominating the domestic transportation industry.
+Clifford Anderson was Lana Colette’s secretary, as well as the son of Chairman Anderson, the man who controlled the business dominating the domestic transportation industry.

 Above all, the Anderson Company had built a fortune by applying ice magic to the transportation of fresh food.